 This seminar will provide an overview of the private dimensions of negotiating and drafting international business agreements, and specifically on the contractual aspects.
 Students will gain hands on experience in structuring, drafting and analyzing various international business agreements and documents including global joint venture agreements and privatization provisions, sales, distribution and franchise agreements, international development agreements, share purchase agreements, letters of intent and technology licensing agreements.
 The design of the class will assist students in identifying critical legal issues and techniques likely to affect the outcome of international business negotiations including protecting against political, economic and legal risks.
 Emphasis will be placed on the important differences between international and domestic agreements from the American law perspective.
 Grades will be based on class participation and a final research paper.
 At the option of the student a final examination can be taken in lieu of a research paper.
-NOTE: This seminar satisfies the Upper-class Professional Skills requirement.
-LIMITED WRITING REQUIREMENT OPTION: A limited number of students may be permitted to satisfy the Professional Skills requirement or the upper-class writing requirement (limited).
+NOTE: This class may be used to satisfy the Professional Skills requirement or the upper-class writing requirement (limited).
 This class may not be used to satisfy more than one requirement.
 GRADING NOTICE: This course does not offer the CR/NC/H option. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

 FALL 2017 Schedule